Terry MacAlmon: 50th Anniversary in Ministry

 In June 2025, MacAlmon was honored for his 50th anniversary in ministry.
 During a live broadcast, he was surprised with a special video tribute featuring greetings and words of appreciation from worship leaders around the world.
 Notable contributors included Don Moen, Paul Wilbur, Nathaniel Bassey, Bob Fitts and Klaus Kuehn.
 The tribute recognized MacAlmon's decades of service to global worship music.
 The video emphasized his role in helping to shape the sound of modern worship and in fostering a deeper sense of intimacy with God through music.

 Personal life

 In May 2008, MacAlmon announced that he was stepping down from his own ministry after having an extramarital affair.
 After counseling, MacAlmon filed for divorce, which was finalized in April 2009.

 In April 2010, after two years of silence, MacAlmon came forward with a letter, announcing that he would return to ministry in May 2010, which resulted in the start of New Glory International.

 Early in 2010 MacAlmon met and began to date Elizabeth Valentine of Manhattan, NYC.
-The couple were married in December of that year.
+The couple married in December of that year.